kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ## How SQLMesh aims to address the dbt shortcomings

 At the end of 2022, ex-engineers from Airbnb, Apple, Google, and Netflix started a project called [SQLMesh](https://sqlmesh.com/).
-Built on top the the SQLGlot library allowing parsing and transpiling SQL SQLMesh is, like dbt, a framework to run data pipelines written in SQL.
-The major shift from dbt is that SQLMesh has an emphasis on [operations](https://kestra.io/blogs/2024-02-06-gitops).
+Built on top of the SQLGlot library, allowing parsing and transpiling SQL SQLMesh is, like dbt, a framework to run data pipelines written in SQL.
+The major shift from dbt is that SQLMesh emphasizes [GitOps](https://kestra.io/blogs/2024-02-06-gitops).

 SQLMesh introduces key improvements for managing SQL queries: